Mohamed-sal-ah/LandscapePictures/README.md

 # Landscape Pictures

 This is a final School Project to implement Landsscape Pictures mockup build with React Navtive and Expo web.
-Link to hosted [Landscsape Pictures](https://mohamed-sal-ah.github.io/LandscapePictures/) using Github Pages but the hosted demo is a mockup without firebase.
+Link to hosted [Landscsape Pictures](https://mohamed-sal-ah.github.io/LandscapePictures/) using Github Pages but the hosted demo is a mockup without firebase CMS and download images functionality.

 ## Description